1910 Alabama Crimson Tide football team: Washington and Lee

 Against the Washington and Lee Generals, Alabama closed their season with a 9–0 victory at Birmingham.
 After a scoreless first half, Alabama took a 9–0 lead in the second half after three successful Farley Moody field goals.
 The victory also marked the return of former Alabama head coach J. W. H. Pollard, who resigned his position with the Crimsons to take the head coaching position with the Generals in the spring of 1910.
-The victory is Alabama's only all-time matchup against Washington and Lee.